alinalihassan/nordcloud-assignment/README.md

 ## ⚙️ CI/CD

 The pipelines are meant to check that the build is suitable.
 The deploy phase is commented out.
 Unfortunately since I chose to keep the state file locally, it's not possible to use Terraform in the CI/CD pipeline.
-There's also no linter since it's dependency-free.
+There's also no Python linter since it's dependency-free.

 The pipelines are set up using [GitHub Actions](https://github.com/features/actions) and are located in `.github/workflows/`.